umbrellio/guidelines/README.md

 ### Title

 Minimal description of the repository.
 Should describe the main objective of the project.
-Clear and correct formuatlion is needed because it affects the SEO part.
+Clear and correct formulation is needed because it affects the SEO part.

 ### Description